Raytheon partners with Saudi electronics company, eyes civil orders

 The agreement reflects Raytheon's new focus on building partnerships with local firms in targeted markets, and expanding into related commercial fields, instead of focusing on single weapons programs as it has in the past.

-"Our play (in Saudi Arabia) is not only in the defense sector, but also in the commercial marketplace," said Harris, citing cybersecurity and air traffic control as prospective growth areas for international sales.
+"Our play (in Saudi Arabia) is not only in the defence sector, but also in the commercial marketplace," said Harris, citing cybersecurity and air traffic control as prospective growth areas for international sales.

 Harris said Raytheon had nine customers in Saudi Arabia, but gave no details on its sales in the kingdom.
 He said the GCC figured prominently in Raytheon's plan to keep expanding foreign sales, which already account for 30 percent of total sales.